w3f/Grants-Program/MPT.md

 | 3. | Create a native token for the MPT chain supported by a governance model | Start to develop MPT chain initial attributes, which may include creating a native token for the MPT chain and define how token holders can participate in decision-making for the MPT generated chains. |
 | 4. | Implement the MPT chain with a basic use of assets and transactions and a consensus mechanism | Test the creation, issuing and transfer of assets, as well as sending and receiving transactions. |

-Aside of creating our own extrinsics, here a list of exstrinsics to be potentially used in the above implementation:
+#### Aside from creating our own extrinsics, here a list of exstrinsics to be potentially used in the above implementation:

 - `create_asset`: Create a new asset token, specifying its name, symbol, and other metadata.
 - `issue_asset`: Issue new units of an existing asset token.
 - `transfer_asset`: Transfer asset tokens from one account to another.
 - `freeze_asset`: Freeze an asset token, preventing transfers.
 - `unfreeze_asset`: Unfreeze an asset token, allowing transfers again.
-- `set_asset_metadata`: Set the metadata for an asset token, such as its name, symbol, and description
+- `set_asset_metadata`: Set the metadata for an asset token, such as its name, symbol, and description.

-Moreover, together with the MPT pallet we are creating, we will potentially be using parts of the following existing pallets:
+#### Moreover, together with the MPT pallet we are creating, we will potentially be using parts of the following existing pallets:

 - `pallet_assets`: To provide functionality for managing assets life cycle, as well as set and manage asset metadata.
 - `pallet_balances`: To provide functionality for handling accounts and balances, as well as to store and manage the balances of the native token and other assets.